 Unlike some cities, New Philadelphia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Philadelphia are a mix of both white- and blue-collar jobs.
 Overall, New Philadelphia is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in New Philadelphia who work in office and administrative support (9.40%), food service (8.99%), and management occupations (8.27%).

 In terms of college education, the citizens of New Philadelphia rank slightly lower than the national average.
-15.51% of adults 25 and older in New Philadelphia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+16.11% of adults 25 and older in New Philadelphia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in New Philadelphia in 2010 was $21,906, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $87,624 for a family of four.
+The per capita income in New Philadelphia in 2018 was $24,782, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $99,128 for a family of four.
 However, New Philadelphia contains both very wealthy and poor people as well.

+New Philadelphia is a somewhat ethnically-diverse city.
 The people who call New Philadelphia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Philadelphia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Philadelphia include Irish, Italian, English, and Swiss.
+The greatest number of New Philadelphia residents report their race to be White, followed by Native American.
+Important ancestries of people in New Philadelphia include German, Irish, English, Italian, and Polish.